HarvardPL/ASPSynth-Clingo/README.md

 It also contains the benchmarks we used, which, as described in the paper, are based on benchmarks from prior work.

+The only dependencies are Python and the answer set programming (ASP) solver Clingo (the `clingo` binary needs to be on your path).

 You run ASPSynth-Clingo on a benchmark directory:

 ```shell